Williamston Community Schools

 Math and Science Academy (MSA)

 The Math and Science Academy is an advanced math and science program at Williamston High School.
 It was established when Granger Construction expanded WHS to include the F-Hallway in 2007, which is where the MSA is currently located.
 The MSA is a three year program that takes up several hours of a school day, replacing traditional classes with more work intensive ones, and provides some high school credit.
-The main benifit to completing the MSA is a letter of recommendation from WCS.
+The main benefit to completing the MSA is a letter of recommendation from Mr. Rasmus, as well as the unique MSA Research Class (WCS does not have AP Research).
+Students that complete the MSA are also required to do a math class in senior year, like all students.

-The MSA is quite controversal.
+The worthwhileness of the MSA is often debated amongst the students.
 On one hand, the MSA is considered worthwhile due to the harder classes, the MSA Research class, and the letter of recommendation.
 On the other hand, some find it hard to justify the extra work for a college recommendation, and consider other academic opportunities, such as AP Classes, Dual Enrollment, and the Wilson Talent Center a better use of their time.
+The fact that the MSA takes up half of a students schedule for years can also be very limiting.

 School of Choice